Seedhe Maut: 2021-2024: Further successes, Lunch Break and departure from Azadi Records

-After the release of their debut mixtape न in 2021, which featured the commercially successful "Nanchaku" with MC Stan, the duo released their sophomore album Nayaab in 2022, which mirrored the success of their previous album.
+After the release of their debut mixtape न in 2021, which featured the commercially successful "Nanchaku" with MC Stan and "No Enema" featuring Foreign Beggars, the duo released their sophomore album Nayaab in 2022, which mirrored the success of their previous album.
 The album had been in the works for about two years, and was released to critical acclaim.
+The song "Anaadi", from the album, won the award for Best Music Video at the 7th Radio City Freedom Awards.
 The album's release was accompanied by an Nayaab.World NFT collection.
+The duo was featured in Lifted Asia's "Best Emerging Artists of 2022" list.

 The duo was selected for the YouTube 2021 Class of Foundry and performed at the YouTube Fanfest India in 2022 and 2024.
+They also hosted the rap reality mini-series, Red Bull Spotlight, in 2021.

 They shifted to a more mainstream sound through their star-studded mixtape Lunch Break in 2023.
 The mixtape featured appearances from fellow hip-hop artists like KRSNA, Faris Shafi, Rawal, Yungsta, Sonnyjim, Badshah, Rebel 7, Raga among others.
 The songs "Khatta Flow", "11K", "Asal G" and "Luka Chuppi" achieved significant media coverage.
+The duo also embarked on The Lunch Break Tour in March 2024, performing in cities such as Jaipur, Ahmedabad, Delhi, Mumbai, and Chandigarh, among others.
+They also teased their upcoming third studio album, Kavi Kehna Chahte Hain, in their interviews and through the last two tracks of the mixtape.
+The mixtape was included in the list of "The 10 Best Albums of 2023" by Mint.

 After releasing Lunch Break, they departed from Azadi Records, and founded their own label, DL91 Era in 2023.
 Their following EPs Shakti and Kshama, were released through DL91 Era in 2024.
 Shakti and Kshama were 2-part EPs that were inspired by legendary Indian poet Ramdhari Singh Dinkar's poem Shakti Aur Kshama.
+They also featured on the song, "Guddi Check", from the album Thugs From Amritsar, by Pataka Boys.

-In the same year, they also collaborated with Jameson Irish Whiskey for their Distilled Sounds Program alongside Shekhinah, which featured global music artists like Anderson .Paak, Kaiit among others.
-The two were also seen as guest judges on the shows, India's Got Latent and MTV Hustle in 2024.
+In the same year, they also collaborated with Jameson Irish Whiskey for their Distilled Sounds Program alongside South African pop singer Shekhinah.
+The program also featured other global music artists like Anderson .Paak and Kaiit, among others.
+The duo was also seen as guest judges on the shows, India's Got Latent and MTV Hustle.

 In the same year in June, they engaged in a well-publicised beef with Kashmiri hip-hop duo SOS, their former labelmates at Azadi Records, after trading subliminal disses against each other for the last few years.
 The duo released a part 2-part diss track, "TT/Shutdown" in response to the latter's "Blackball".
 They further followed with "Kaanch Ke Ghar", which was the last track from their side in the beef, even though SOS responded with two more diss tracks.